openfaas/workshop/lab5.md

 $ faas-cli up -f issue-bot.yml
 ```

 Now create a new issue in the `bot-tester` repository.
-GitHub will respond by sending a JSON payload to your function via the Ngrok tunnel we set up at the start.
+GitHub will respond by sending a JSON payload to your function via the Inlets tunnel we configured earlier.

 You can view the request/response directly on GitHub - navigate to *Settings* -> *Webhook* as below: